ujjainkar-ayush/MDC_BSc_2nd.com/README.md

 ### This is the website made for science exhibition at :
 #### Model Degree College of Arts, Commerce and Science, Buldhana

-It is just for particular time so no need to edit this or contribute to
+It is just for particular time so no need to edit this or